webmin/webmin.com/content/changelog/webmin-2.650-and-usermin-2.550-released.md

   - Add support for saving live stats history for up to 24 hours without performance impact
   - Add better support for the new Nginx, nftables, and upcoming systemd, Kea-DHCP, and GRUB 2 Webmin modules
   - Add ability to always show available dashboard panels in theme configuration
+  - Add support for live stats and terminal WebSocket connections through Webmin Servers Index proxy links
+  - Fix proxying when Webmin is accessed with a webprefix using Webmin Servers Index module
+  - Fix theme UI helpers to escape generated markup more safely
   - Fix iOS terminal viewport sizing
   - Fix editor save handling, clean-state indication and dirty reload guard
   - Fix popover positioning, z-index and border color for help bubbles